Answer a few questions

 Can I remove an oak tree in Pinellas

-Yes.
-However, for certain types of Oak trees, you will need a permit to remove them.
+Yes, however certain types of Oak trees will need a permit to remove.
 If the tree is more than 30 inches and not Laurel Oak, then you will need to obtain a permit since it falls under the grand tree category.